Electric Vehicle Drivers

 If you plan to use a Level 1 charger in your home, then no upgrade is necessary.
 A Level 1 charger cord simply plugs into the standard outlet in your home or garage.

-Level 2 chargers require a 240 V outlet, similar to one that is used for an electric clothes dryer.
+Level 2 chargers require a 240-volt outlet, similar to one that is used for an electric clothes dryer.
 It is important to speak to a licensed electrician to determine if your home’s electrical panel needs to be upgraded prior to installing a Level 2 charger.
-Depending on where you will park your electric vehicle and what other home appliances you use, will determine if you need an upgrade.
-Visit Efficiency Maine’s Qualified Partner locator tool and select, “Electric Vehicle Chargers” to find professionals near you with experience installing and supplying Level 2 electric vehicle charging equipment.
+Depending on where you will park your EV and what other home appliances you use, will determine if you need an upgrade.
+Visit Efficiency Maine’s Qualified Partner locator tool and select “Electric Vehicle Chargers” to find professionals near you with experience installing and supplying Level 2 EV charging equipment.

-Other than at home, where can I “fill-up” my electric vehicle while on the go?
+Where can I “fill-up” my EV while on the go?

 How long does it take to charge an electric vehicle?